helarteDeProgrmar/recorecobook/README.md

 ## 🔮 Future Improvements

 * Improve similarity heuristics (e.g., cosine similarity, machine learning).
-* Permitir al usuario elegir las recomendaciones.
+* Has a cycle interface
 * GUI interface for user interaction.
-* Permitir varios autores.
+* Make an agent more to transform better the data.

 ---
 Happy hacking 📚🤖